Two men building a raft, pulling ropes on a log raft on a lake.

 Why Building a Raft With Your Mates Beats Another Weekend at the Pub

-Quick Answer: The Sweden Raft Expedition is an 8-day wilderness adventure where you and your friends learn bushcraft skills, build a 3x6m timber raft from raw logs, and navigate 50km of the Klarälven river.
+Quick Answer: The Sweden Raft Expedition is an 8-day wilderness adventure where you and your friends learn bushcraft skills, build a 3x6m timber raft from raw logs, and handle 50km of the Klarälven river.
 At £1,950, it’s our most accessible expedition.
 Solo travellers are welcome too.

 Your group chat’s been the same for months.
 “We should do something.”
 “Yeah, definitely.”
 “Maybe next year.”
 The conversation loops.
 Nobody commits.